smt/resume/README.markdown

 *May 2000 - January 2002* (1 year 9 months)

-Performed Linix system administration duties for an internal R&D project's data center.
+Performed Unix system administration duties for an internal R&D project's data center.
 Configured and managed a cluster of web servers through the duration of the project.
 Company ceased operations in early 2002.